-Limited gaming permitted pursuant to article 47.1 of title 12, C.R.S., shall include only the following games: blackjack (21); poker; slot machines; craps; and roulette.
+Limited gaming permitted pursuant to article 47.1 of title 12, C.R.S., shall include only the following games: blackjack (21); poker; and slot machines.
 All such games shall be conducted by licensees only in accordance with rules and regulations promulgated by the Commission.